What is Instructor-led E-learning?

 We have developed a new delegation training module with a leading writer and trainer on management skills.
 Access 'Learn How to Delegate With Chris Croft' for free now!

-How Instructor-led e-learning can benefit your firm
+How Instructor-led e-learning can benefit your organisation

 - Recording the video gives you the ability to deliver a higher-quality audio-visual experience than an ad-hoc MS Teams or Zoom session could provide.